Stop by the Queen’s College this year and pick up a Children’s Activity booklet – full of FREE things to do in Bristol for school-age children!

 Calligraphy – Create a written work of art.
 Fine tune your skills, then add to our “community piece” – a piece to be presented to the Queen!

 Brass Rubbing – For varied fees, create a piece of art in the age old style of brass rubbing.
 Take home art you create, suitable for framing. ($5-15)

 “Here’s the Rub”

-With approximately 700 rubbings from throughout Europe, the brass collection housed at the Queen’s College at the Bristol Renaissance Faire, is undoubtedly the largest collection of brass rubbings at any Renaissance Faire in the world.
+With approximately 50 rubbings from throughout Europe, the brass collection housed at the Queen’s College at the Bristol Renaissance Faire, is undoubtedly the largest collection of brass available for rubbings at any Renaissance Faire in the world.
 We are thrilled to present many famous members of Queen’s Elizabeth’s court available as brass rubbings – simply inquire at Queen’s College as to who is available.
 Brass memorials were introduced in Europe in the 13th century and soon became a popular way to honor the dead.
 Less expensive than alabaster figures or stone slabs, brass was durable and easily engraved.
 Being flat, a brass plate could also be placed anywhere in the church-on the floor, wall, or on top of a tomb.
 Brass rubbings are created by rubbing the brass plates with a wax-like crayon onto high quality paper.